pushkin-consortium/pushkin/docs/source/deployment/initialDeployment.rst

     sudo docker run -d --restart=unless-stopped --name=rancher -p 8080:8080 rancher/server --db-host DB_URL --db-port 3306 --db-user DB_USER --db-pass DB_PASSWORD --db-name DB_NAME

   You should now be able to connect to Rancher's web interface by going to the EC2 URL at port 8080.
-It's recommended you set a password by following the instructions here.

 #.
 Add a Password
 ^^^^^^^^^^^^^^^^^

    Go to Admin > Access Control and set up an access control type of your choice.

-2. Add a host
+#.
+Add a host
 ^^^^^^^^^^^^^^^^^

   Go to Infrastructure > Hosts > Add Host.
 Use the public IP of the current Rancher EC2 instance for the public IP of the host and run the command given in the SSH connection already open.